DEFNA/defna.org/_posts/2025-07-21-celebrating-20-years-of-django.md

 Since its inception, DjangoCon US has brought together developers, educators, and innovators for a week of learning, sharing, and connection.
 Each year, the conference features:

-* Inspiring talks and tutorials from community leaders and newcomers alike
+* Inspiring talks from community leaders and newcomers alike

 * Hands-on sprints to advance Django and its ecosystem